xetdata/checkout/README.md

-# checkout-action
+# checkout
-Composite action for checking out a git-xet repository from GitHub Actions
+Action for checking out a git-xet repository from GitHub Actions